Student Resources

 A student run Registered Student Organization, Spectrum advocates for equal access, inclusion, and awareness for individuals in the autism and neurodivergent community.

-RSSP Housing Accommodations
+Housing Accommodations

-Cal Housing works with an Accommodations Coordinator to provide housing accommodations to students with disabilities.
+Works with an Accommodations Coordinator to provide housing accommodations to students with disabilities.
 Their website provides steps on the interactive process for receiving accommodations, and mentions additional resources for students with disabilities.

-General Library Accessibility Resources
+Library Accessibility Resources

-The Library’s Disability Resources page provides information on accommodations and assistance offered throughout UC Berkeley libraries.
+Provides information on accommodations and assistance offered throughout UC Berkeley libraries.

 Student Advocate's Office

-Cal Dining Food Allergy Resources
+Cal Dining

-Whether you have food allergies, gluten intolerance or dietary restrictions from religious practices, are following a vegan/vegetarian diet, or simply need assistance with your food selections, Cal Dining is here help you make safe and delicious choices.
+Whether you have food allergies, gluten intolerance or dietary restrictions from religious practices, are following a vegan/vegetarian diet, or simply need assistance with your food selections, Cal Dining is here to help you make safe and delicious choices.
 Students can schedule a one-on- one meeting with a Registered Dietitian to discuss any dietary needs.

-RSF Inclusive Recreation
+Inclusive Recreation

 Easy Does It

-Easy Does It is a non-profit organization that provides emergency attendant care, accessible transportation, wheelchair repair, and assistive device repair for seniors and people with disabilities.
+A non-profit organization that provides emergency attendant care, accessible transportation, wheelchair repair, and assistive device repair for seniors and people with disabilities.

 Local Wheelchair Repair

-This webpage provides a list of local wheelchair repair shops that can repair a variety of chairs, lifts, and other disability management tools.
+Provides a list of local wheelchair repair shops that can repair a variety of chairs, lifts, and other disability management tools.
 Some vendors also sell and rent medical and/or mobility devices.